albertattard/java-boot-camp/docs/11-collections/03-sets.md

 }
 ```

-I've never used this pattern and prefer other constructs instead, such as `Sets.of()`, [Guava Sets.newHashSet()](https://guava.dev/releases/21.0/api/docs/com/google/common/collect/Sets.html#newHashSet-E...-) method.
+I've never used this pattern and prefer other constructs instead, such as `Set.of()`, [Guava Sets.newHashSet()](https://guava.dev/releases/21.0/api/docs/com/google/common/collect/Sets.html#newHashSet-E...-) method.
 I've added this example here as you may encounter this in code.

 ## Mutable and immutable sets